ENVC Shipyard: History

-The shipyards were funded in June 1944 as a private limited liability company with a capital of 750,000$00 escudos by a group of technicians and workers from the shipyards of the port of Lisbon.
-Two of the first investors were Vasco D'Orey and João Alves Cerqueira, from the cod fishing industry.
-Its creation was part of a Portuguese government program to modernize the national fishing fleet.
+The shipyards were funded on 3 June 1944 as a private limited liability company with a capital of 750,000$00 escudos as a part of a Portuguese government program to modernize the national fishing fleet.
+They were founded by a group of technicians and workers from the shipyards of the port of Lisbon and two of the first investors were Vasco D'Orey and João Alves Cerqueira, from the cod fishing industry.
+By 1946, the shipyards were accredited by Lloyd's Register and in 1948 the company delivered its first three ships.

-In 1948 the company delivered its first three ships, all fishing trawlers for cod fishing: Senhor dos Mareantes and Senhora das Candeias were delivered to the company Empresa de Pesca de Viana, and São Gonçalinho to the company Empresa de Pesca de Aveiro.

-In May 1949, the ENVC were constituted as an anonymous society with a PTE 37,000,000$00 capital. in 1950 the company H. Parry & Son, Lda. became the main shareholder and in 1971 the CUF group took over as the major shareholder.
+In May 1949, the ENVC were constituted as an anonymous society with a PTE 37,000,000$00 capital.
+In 1950 the company H. Parry & Son, Lda. became the main shareholder and in 1971 the CUF group took over as the major shareholder.

 In 1975, following the Carnation Revolution the previous year, the shipyards were nationalized and became a state-owned company with a capital of PTE 330,000,000$00.
 In 1987 its capital was changed to 3 million contos.

 In 1991 the company was made an anonymous society with the Portuguese government remaining the major shareholder.

-Since the early years Viana shipyard has developed its own design and had the capacity to design, build, convert and repair different sophisticated and specialized ships.